Hello! Thank you for coming! ..............................January 2021

-You can read along as the songs play.
+You can read along as the Songs play.

-Tune to standard pitch and you can play along!
-The chords are on the lyric pages.
-You can sing along!
-Find your harmony part.
+Tune to standard pitch.
+You can play along!
+The chords are on the Lyric pages.

 Like the chord C/G. That's C with a G bass, indicated as 332O1O.

 You hold the top two bass strings on the 3rd fret, (the 33), the next one on the 2nd fret (the 2).
-Play the next one 'Open', or without a finger on it (the O for 'Open').
+Play the next one 'Open', or without a finger on it (O for 'Open').
 Play the next on the 1st fret (the 1), and the bottom treble string Open (another O).
 3-3-2-O-1-O

-STORY OF THE FLUKE RECORDING
+STORY OF THE FLUKE RECORDING:

-CD : Over The River Tonight (c) 2006 by Gary E. Andrews
+CD :"Over The River Tonight" (c) 2006 by Gary E. Andrews

-Recorded June 17, 2006, @ by Dave Richards, ParkersBSound.
+Recorded June 17, 2006, by Dave Richards, ParkersBSound.

 A friend in Little Hocking, Ohio ( http://www.windinfeathers.com Thanks Loran) called a friend in Parkersburg, West Virginia (Thanks Dave) who had Magix Cool Edit software.

 Dave said, "If the guy can run right through it and we don't have to fool around with it a lot, bring him over."

 So we went.
-I played and sang the song.
+I played and sang the Song.